brianguenter/FastDifferentiation.jl/README.md

 Expect bugs and frequent, possibly breaking changes, over the next month or so.
 Once the code is feature complete I'll put it on the Julia registry.

-This functionality is coded and tested:
+FSD currently supports these operations:
 * dense and sparse symbolic Jacobian, dense symbolic Hessian
 * compiled executable, in place and out of place, for dense Jacobian
 * higher order derivatives

-This is not yet coded:
+* symbolic and executable Jᵀv and Jv operations (see [paper](https://arxiv.org/abs/1812.01892) for applications)

+These operations are not yet supported (check back in a few days):
 * sparse symbolic Hessian
 * compiled sparse Jacobian, sparse Hessian, dense Hessian